 - 1. Publicize the squad's success. - Write up the results for school announcements. - Develop contacts with the school and community newspapers.
 Present them with an article you wrote yourself.
+Attach digital photos.
 Doing this will make it easy for them to print and the details will be correct. - Make use of local radio, television, and cable stations if possible. - Post successes on your squad webpage and Facebook page, according to your school district social media policies. - 2.
-Analyze the Judges' ballots. - Screen ballots before handing to the students.
+Analyze the Judges' ballots. - Screen electronic ballots before sharing with students.
 Some judges may have written comments damaging to a student's self-esteem. - Review the ballots with your students.
-Afterwards, assign specific items for each student to be working on before the next competition. - File ballots in the student's performance folder so they can be reviewed at different stages of the tournament season.
+Afterwards, assign specific items for each student to be working on before the next competition.
+This ensures every tournament is a learning experience. - File ballots in the student's performance folder so they can be reviewed at different stages of the tournament season.
 Always use ballots as learning tools.